Newb-idea/MCH-2_Shielding_Project/README.md

 ### 1. Conceptual Overview
 This system is an advanced active metamaterial technology designed to transcend the physical limitations of conventional passive Radar Absorbent Materials (RAM).
 By integrating the high-efficiency electromagnetic attenuation medium "MCH-2" into an independently actuated "Scaled" architecture, the system achieves real-time physical phase optimization against multi-spectrum incident waves.
 •	Minimum Viable Prototype (MVP) Guidelines: The architecture prioritizes mechanical interference cancellation and material-level absorption over complex electronic processing, ensuring high reliability in contested environments.
-•	Distributed Development Framework: Technical assets are synchronized across 118 unique, independent nodes, ensuring a decentralized open-source evolution that remains resilient against centralized suppression.
+•	Distributed Development Framework: Technical assets are synchronized across 118 unique, independent nodes, ensuring a decentralized open-source evolution that remains resilient against centralized suppression. papatoldme1000 [at] outlook.com

 ### 2. Media Composition (Weight Ratio)
 The "MCH-2" medium serves as the foundational substrate for the system.
 The specific ratio of high-purity and specialized materials ensures a superior dielectric loss profile.